GodzillaQueenOfMonsters/hofcapellmeister/PERSONAL_DOCU.md

 ### api_logger.py
 - review try except blocks: which kinds of exceptions could actually happen?
+- why is it just stopping at some point at home?
 - better exception handling in case of requests.exceptions.ConnectionError: Max retries exceeded with url
 - (write unittests)